animorphcoop/shared-futures-space/README.md

 ## Resources and notes

+### Product terminology

+This of "rivers" as work projects, "swimmers" as project members, and "springs" as areas where work can take place.

+Each river is at a specific stage (envison, plan, act, reflect) at any given time.
+Rivers progress directionally from one stage to another.

+"Resources" are knowledge resources as links.
+"Salmon" is our helper bot.

+### Directories description

+* `apps/`: includes all Djano apps
+* `search/`: Wagtail search views
+* `sfs/`: Django project
+* `templates/`: includes all Django HTML templates used across all Django apps
+* `tests/`: Django tests using pytest

 ### Turning off and on again

 Occasionally, issues with spinning new containers out of existing images might occur.